advertise

 Preparing Fibers and Materials

 To weave the rug design, you should prepare the required fibers and materials!
 These fibers differ for each carpet pattern based on the design delicacy, knot density, size, and texture type.
 After your design is completed, you can prepare dyed fibers based on your pattern.
 To choose the right kind of fibers, you should define the texture of your carpet and the amount of cost you have considered for the entire production process.
 Handmade rugs are woven with silk, wool, and cotton fibers.
 Each type has unique features, but cotton yarns with different grades are used for warp and weft, while silk and wool yarns can be used in all parts of the carpet texture!
+Chemical-dyed fibers can cost lower than naturally-dyed fibers, but you should notice that naturally-dyed fibers are more durable.
+You can get a consultation from a carpet expert to choose the correct grade and type of fiber.

 Establishing Carpet Looms